 Your cover letter is more important to the success of your job applications than ever right now.
-Last week we reported on a survey of employers that revealed even those hiring professionals who don’t normally even read cover letters are giving them careful consideration during the pandemic.
+Last week, we reported on a survey of employers that revealed that even those hiring professionals who don’t usually read cover letters are giving them careful consideration during the pandemic.

-Good writing and effective communications are essential to more and more roles as teams are collaborating and business is being conducted remotely.
+Good writing and effective communications are essential to more and more roles as teams collaborate, and business is being conducted remotely.
 So, with your job prospects potentially riding on the efficacy of your cover letter, it’s imperative to get it right.

-Here are four common read flags that employers see in cover letters – and how to avoid them.
+Here are four common red flags to avoid that employers see in cover letters – and how to avoid them.

 To whom it may concern

 Don’t open your cover letter with the generic and outdated “to whom it may concern.”
 It is always best to address your letter to the actual hiring manager.
 Scour the job posting, the company’s website, or their LinkedIn page to see if you can determine who the decision-maker is for the position you want.

 If you cannot find the name of the hiring manager anywhere, then you’ll have to improvise.
-They can’t really hold it against you for not using a specific name, if that name is not available even after a diligent search for it.
+They can’t hold it against you for not using a specific name if that name is not available, even after a diligent search for it.

-You still shouldn’t use antiquated expressions such as, “To Whom it May Concern” or “Dear Sir or Madam.”
+You shouldn’t use antiquated expressions such as “To Whom It May Concern” or “Dear Sir or Madam.”

 Try something more modern and friendly such as “Dear Acme,” “Hello Communications Director,” or “Hi Sales Hiring Committee.”

-Your cover letter should clearly indicate the job that you are applying for and your key selling point for the role.
+Your cover letter should indicate the job you are applying for and your key selling point for the role.
 A generic form letter that could be sent to any and all jobs you apply for will turn off employers.

 Just as with your resume, you should customize your cover letter specifically for each job you apply to.
-Mention why you want the job or why you’d be a great fit for it.
-Adding a career highlight or anecdote that personalizes your application will impress employers far more that the generic, “I want the job, please see my resume” letter.
+Mention why you want the job or why you’d be an excellent fit for it.
+Adding a career highlight or anecdote that personalizes your application will impress employers more than the generic “I want the job, please see my resume” letter.